waiwera/waiwera/doc/user/installation.rst

 Install Ansible
 ---------------

 First, Ansible itself must be installed.
-Ansible is Python-based, so it can be installed either via your system package manager (e.g. ``sudo apt install ansible`` on Debian-based systems), or via `PYPI <https://pypi.org/>`_ and pip.
+Ansible is Python-based, so it can be installed either via your system package manager (e.g. ``sudo apt install ansible`` on Debian-based systems), or via `PyPI <https://pypi.org/>`_ and `pip`.
 For more details, consult the Ansible `documentation <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>`_.

 Note that the Waiwera build requires Ansible version 2.4 or later.